AdobeDocs/document-services/src/pages/pricing/contacts/accessibility-left.md

 <TextBlock slots="text" width="100%" theme="lightest"  alignment="yes" paddingTop="5" paddingBottom='5' className="py-0 div-p-0 left-content"/>

-- <b>Highly accurate content tagging:</b> Accurately tag table headings, rows, columns, paragraphs, lists, and headings in native or scanned PDFs using  Sensei AI to improve the navigation and reading experience for users of assistive technologies such as screen readers
+- <b>Highly accurate content tagging:</b> Tag table headings, rows, columns, paragraphs, lists, and headings more accurately in native or scanned PDFs using  Sensei AI to improve the navigation and reading experience for users of assistive technologies such as screen readers

 - <b>Reading order identification:</b> Identify the logical flow of information, even when columns or elements that span multiple pages are present.